shosephiroth/Shosephiroth/README.md

 - 👯 I’m looking to collaborate on: ...
 Front-End Development Projects and Music
 - 🤔 I’m looking for help with: ... cooking!
 I bought an Instapot.
 - 💬 Ask me about: ...
 Making music, Astrology, Pokemon, Digimon
-- 📫 How to reach me: ... https://hachyderm.io/@darksho
+- 📫 How to reach me: ...
+Follow the White Rabbit
 - ⚡ Fun fact: ...
-I have three fur babies
+I have three fur babies (cats but I love dogs too!)

 <!--
 **Mattx2k1/Mattx2k1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.